 However, it is also one of the most confusing exercises owing to the technicalities.
 Here’s what you should know about indoor cycling.

 It is of utmost importance to choose a seat that gives you comfort when you ride.
-If the seat brings you a lot of discomfort, change it.
+If the seat brings you a lot of discomforts, change it.
 Only with comfort can you focus on your workout goal.

-Shorts or baggy sweats are not good choice of clothes when it comes to indoor cycling.
+Shorts or baggy sweats are not a good choice of clothes when it comes to indoor cycling.
 Go for comfort with padded bike shorts.

 When you pedal, your knees should be aligned with your toes.
 You might have to adjust the seat’s height to make it right.
 Also, the distance between the seat and the handlebars should be adjusted to get the best out of cycling.
 Make sure your forearm fits between the seat and handlebars; this is the ideal distance.
-The height of the handlebar should be adjusted if you feel strain on your lower back.
+The height of the handlebar should be adjusted if you feel a strain on your lower back.
 If cycling is causing you back, neck, or shoulder pain, lift it a little higher and push it slightly forward.